 As for recovery, each eye is unique, but most people see well enough to drive the day after surgery.
 You should also be able to resume reading and watching TV by the next day and return to work within two days to one week.
 Ask your doctor if you have questions about exercise and other activities.

 The cataract surgeons at Eye Consultants of Pennsylvania have performed thousands of successful cataract surgery procedures.
-We are the leading ophthalmology practice in the region, with four convenient locations in Pottstown, Wyomissing, Pottsville and Blandon.
+We are the leading ophthalmology practice in the region, with five convenient locations in Pottstown, Wyomissing, Pottsville, Lebanon, and Blandon.

 Our highly skilled cataract surgeons include: